-The Company's gross margins as a percentage of sales have been fairly consistent from year to year.
-Over the past five full fiscal years, Car-Mart's gross margins as a percentage of sales have ranged between approximately 42% and 48%.
-Gross margins as a percentage of sales in the first three months of fiscal 2009 were 43.6%, up from 40.3% in the same period of the prior fiscal year.
-The Company's retail gross margins are set based upon the cost of the vehicle purchased, with lower-priced vehicles generally having higher gross margin percentages.
+The Company s gross margins as a percentage of sales have been fairly consistent from year to year.
+Over the past five full fiscal years, Car-Mart s gross margins as a percentage of sales have ranged between approximately 42% and 48%.
+Gross margins as a percentage of sales in the first six months of fiscal 2009 were 43.2%, up from 41.3% in the same period of the prior fiscal year.
+The Company s retail gross margins are set based upon the cost of the vehicle purchased, with lower-priced vehicles generally having higher gross margin percentages.
 The increase in the gross margin percentage between periods resulted from efficiencies in retail pricing and lower wholesale sales.
 Wholesale sales relate to repossessed vehicles sold at or near cost, which was higher in fiscal 2008 due to the increased level of repossession activity coupled with lower retail sales levels.
-Additionally, the Company's payment protection plan product had a positive effect on gross profit percentages for the first quarter of fiscal 2009 when compared to the first quarter of fiscal 2008.
-The Company expects that its gross margin percentage will not change significantly in the near term from its current levels.
+The Company expects that its gross margin percentage will not change significantly in the near term from its current level.

-Hiring, training and retaining qualified associates are critical to the Company's success.
-The rate at which the Company increases its revenues, which may include the addition of new stores, is limited by the number of trained managers the Company has at its disposal.
-Excessive turnover, particularly at the Store Manager level, could impact the Company's ability to increase revenues.
-Over the past several fiscal years, the Company has added resources to train and develop personnel.
-The Company expects to continue to invest in the development of its workforce.
+Hiring, training and retaining qualified associates are critical to the Company s success.
+The rate at which the Company adds new stores is sometimes limited by the number of trained managers the Company has at its disposal.
+In fiscal 2009, the Company has added resources to train and develop personnel.
+The Company will continue to add resources for the foreseeable future in the development of its workforce.